Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Earth tomography with atmospheric neutrinos at INO-ICAL

-{\it The analysis at ICAL} --- The 50 kton ICAL detector has an energy resolution of 10-15\% for muons in the energy range 1--25 GeV, and an excellent angular resolution of less than 1 degree.
-The magnetic field of about 1.5 Tesla~\cite{Behera:2014zca} enables ICAL to distinguish between $\mu^+$ and $\mu^-$ events, and hence, between muon neutrinos and antineutrinos.
+As an example of an atmospheric neutrino detector, we consider the proposed ICAL detector at INO~\cite{ICAL:2015stm}.
+ICAL is sensitive mainly to muons produced from charged-current interactions of atmospheric muon neutrinos and antineutrinos at multi-GeV energies and can identify the muon charge.
+The 50 kton ICAL detector has an energy resolution of 10\%--15\% for muons in the energy range of 1--25 GeV and an excellent angular resolution of better than 1$^\circ$.
+The magnetic field of about 1.5 Tesla~\cite{Behera:2014zca} enables ICAL to distinguish between $\mu^-$ and $\mu^+$ events and hence, between muon neutrinos and antineutrinos.
 We will show later that this charge identification (CID) capability of ICAL would play an important role in measuring the amount of DM inside Earth.
+Other atmospheric neutrino experiments such as IceCube/DeepCore~\cite{Gonzalez-Garcia:2007wfs,Donini:2018tsg}, Super-K/Hyper-K~\cite{Hyper-Kamiokande:2018ofw}, DUNE \cite{Kelly:2021jfs,Denton:2021rgt}, and ORCA \cite{Capozzi:2021hkl} can also perform this study.
+Though these detectors may not have CID capability, they can take advantage of their sensitivity to electron neutrinos.

 We simulate the unoscillated events at ICAL using the NUANCE~\cite{Casper:2002sd} neutrino event generator with the Honda 3D flux at the INO site~\cite{Athar:2012it,Honda:2015fha}.
 We incorporate the full three-flavor oscillation probabilities in the presence of Earth matter effects using the reweighting algorithm~\cite{Ghosh:2012px,Thakore:2013xqa}.
-The detector responses for muons~\cite{Chatterjee:2014vta} and hadrons~\cite{Devi:2013wxa} have been incorporated using migration matrices provided by the ICAL collaboration.

-ICAL would detect and reconstruct about 4615 $\mu^-$ and 2055 $\mu^+$ events in 10 years.
-To calculate the expected median sensitivity of these events to the presence of DM, we use the reconstructed muon energy $E_\mu^\text{rec}$, muon direction $\cos\theta_\mu^\text{rec}$, and hadron energy ${E'}_\text{had}^\text{rec} \equiv (E_\nu - E_\mu)^\text{rec}$ as observables, the binning scheme optimized for matter effects in the Earth core~\cite{Probing_CMB}, and the procedure for calculating $\Delta \chi^2$ outlined in~\cite{Devi:2014yaa}.
-The results are quantified in terms of $\Delta\chi^2_\text{DM}$ between the model with DM, and the scenario without DM for which data are simulated.
+The detector responses for muons~\cite{Chatterjee:2014vta} and hadrons~\cite{Devi:2013wxa} have been incorporated using the ICAL migration matrices.
+To calculate the expected median sensitivity of ICAL to the presence of DM, we use the reconstructed muon energy $E_\mu^\text{rec}$, muon direction $\cos\theta_\mu^\text{rec}$, and hadron energy ${E'}_\text{had}^\text{rec} \equiv (E_\nu - E_\mu)^\text{rec}$ as observables~\cite{Devi:2014yaa}, the binning scheme optimized for matter effects in Earth core~\cite{Upadhyay:2022jfd}, and the procedure for calculating $\Delta \chi^2$ outlined in~\cite{Devi:2014yaa}.
+The results are quantified in terms of $\Delta\chi^2_\text{DM}$ between the model with DM and the scenario without DM for which data are simulated.